opendocsg/opendoc-supreme-court-practice-directions/PART-22-Civil-Proceedings-That-Do-Not-Use-The-Electronic-Filing-Service.md

 ## 154. Information to be provided in cause papers and documents that are filed in the Legal Registry of the Supreme Court

-To facilitate the contacting of lawyers having conduct of an action or charge of a matter by members of the staff of the Supreme Court, the following information shall be inserted on backing sheets of all cause papers and documents filed in the Legal Registry in the format set out:
+To facilitate the contacting of lawyers having conduct of an action or charge of a matter by members of the staff of the Supreme Court, the following information shall be inserted on the cover sheet or the backing sheet of all cause papers and documents filed in the Legal Registry in the format set out below:
 ```
 (Name of lawyer(s) having conduct of action or charge of matter.)